 - The palm grip may limit access to some of the additional buttons on the mice on this list.
 When the base of your thumb rests too close to other buttons, it can also result in some embarrassing misplays mid-game.

 - The fingertip grip can offer fast reflexes, but it comes at a cost.
-Heavier mice can bog down your speed when you do not have your wrist to help move the mouse.
-It can also be uncomfortable to rest your hand on your fingertips.
+Heavier mice can bog down your speed when you don’t have your wrist to help move the mouse.
+It can also be uncomfortable to rest your weight on your fingertips.

-- This method allows your wrist to help control the mouse while still keeping the agility that your fingertips can offer.
+- The claw grip allows your wrist to help control the mouse while still keeping the agility that your fingertips can offer.
 The best claw grip positionings result in the best of both of the other two positions.

 What is the Best kind of Mouse Sensor?